Achievable logoAchievable logo

 Review

-On the SIE exam, you learned about the primary market, which is where new securities are offered by issuers to investors.
-Much of this chapter is a review of SIE-related topics, but many areas go further in depth, requiring a new understanding of the additional details.
+On the SIE exam, you learned about the primary market, which is where issuers offer new securities to investors.
+Much of this chapter reviews SIE topics, but several areas go deeper and add important details.

 Roles in the primary market